 - Prequalification

-Prequalification is an early credit estimate suggesting that a borrower may fit a lender's basic criteria.
+Prequalification means an early credit estimate suggesting that a borrower may fit a lender's basic criteria.

 - Preapproval

-Preapproval is a stronger early lender signal that a borrower appears to qualify, subject to final verification and conditions.
+Preapproval means a stronger early lender signal that a borrower appears to qualify, subject to final verification and conditions.

 - Adverse Action Notice

-An adverse action notice is a notice explaining that a credit request was denied or approved on materially less favorable terms.
+Adverse action notice means a notice explaining that a credit request was denied or approved on materially less favorable terms.

 - Debt Service Ratio

-A debt service ratio is a lender's measure of how much income or cash flow is consumed by required debt payments.
+Debt service ratio means a lender's measure of how much income or cash flow is consumed by required debt payments.

 - Approval Odds

-Approval odds are the estimated likelihood that a borrower may be approved for a credit product under current conditions.
+Approval odds means the estimated likelihood that a borrower may be approved for a credit product under current conditions.

 - Manual Review

-Manual review is a human lender review of an application rather than a fully automated approval or denial.
+Manual review means a human lender review of an application rather than a fully automated approval or denial.